 Total Credits for the Course: 40

-Duration of the Course: The course will commence from July to May every year spreading to two semesters.
-August-Dec and Jan-May.
-The admission will be done in the month of June/ July.
+Duration of the Course: The course will commence from Aug 2021 to June 2022 this year spreading in to two semesters.
+The admission will be done in the month of July 2021.

 Intake of the Course: The strength of class will be maximum 25 students including foreign nationals.